Almost 300 Rohingya refugees arrive in Indonesia's Aceh province

 The smugglers called their families to demand payments in the weeks before they were taken to shore, she said.

-“The smugglers seemed to not want to try to disembark them because not everyone had paid… They were basically keeping them hostage on the boat,” she said.
-(Writing by Kate Lamb.
-Editing by Michael Perry)
+“The smugglers seemed to not want to try to disembark them because not everyone had paid ...
+They were basically keeping them hostage on the boat,” she said.